Accueil » Tips » Lacto-fermentation: 4 lacto-fermented foods to get started

 An editorial team specializing in nutrition.
 Authors of the book Beneficial Foods (Mango Editions) and the podcast Food Revolutions.

-The fermentation is a process during which microorganisms such as bacteria or yeasts transform the carbohydrates present in foods into acids, gases or alcohol.
-For example, wine results from a fermentation of the sugar in grape juice under the action of yeasts.
+Fermentation is a process during which microorganisms such as bacteria or yeasts convert the carbohydrates present in foods into acids, gases, or alcohol.
+Wine, for example, results from a fermentation of the sugar in grape juice by yeasts.

-Here are 4 lacto-fermented foods to add to our plates.
+Here are 4 lacto-fermented foods to include on our plates.
 See after the list for more details on lacto-fermentation and its benefits.

 1. Sauerkraut